lanl-aea/waves/docs/devops.rst

 * Git
 * Git-LFS
+* TeXLive
 * Anaconda/Miniconda/Miniforge

-The Windows CI server environment is created under the default Gitlab-Runner user and may not be available for developers.
-There is an ``environment-win.yml`` file maintained under version control for the Windows CI job.
-Windows developers may use this to create a local development environment that closely mirrors the linux CI environment.
+The Windows CI server environment is created under the default Gitlab-Runner user in the Gitlab-Runner build directory and is not be available for developers.
+The Windows CI jobs use a mix of the ``environment-win.yml``, ``conda-build.yml``, and ``pip-build.yml`` files.
+Windows developers may use ``environment-win.yml`` to create a local development environment that closely mirrors the linux CI environment.

 MacOS CI environment
 ====================